Lowcountry Rapid Transit

 Click below to learn the answers to your most pressing LCRT questions.

 A traditional bus operates in regular lanes, stops every few blocks and usually has a sign and a bench at stops.
-BRT can operate in transit-only lanes, stop every half-mile, and offers enhanced stations with more amenities.
+BRT operates in transit-only lanes, stops every half mile, utilizes advanced technologies, and offers enhanced stations with more amenities.
 For more information on BRT, click the button below.

 Learn More About BRT

-A recommended route has been identified.
-LCRT will operate mostly in dedicated lanes between the Fairgrounds in Ladson, serving North Charleston on Rivers Avenue and connecting to the WestEdge in Downtown Charleston.
+A route has been identified.
+LCRT will operate mostly in dedicated lanes from Ladson, serving North Charleston on Rivers Avenue and connecting to the Medical District/WestEdge in Downtown Charleston.

 View the Route

-The project team is following the federal-mandated process to advance through the Capital Investment Grants program to receive federal funding.
-Through coordination with the Federal Transit Administration, the project is expected to open to the public in 2029.
+The project team is following the federal-mandated process to advance through the Federal Transit Administration's (FTA) Capital Investment Grants (CIG) program to receive federal funding.
+Through coordination with the FTA, the project is expected to be completed in 2029.

 TOD is a planning concept that encourages the development of compact, walkable, and bikeable communities centered around and connected to high quality public transportation.
 Through successful TOD, communities along the corridor will benefit from improved access to jobs, education, and services, reduced travel times, economic development, and affordable housing.